JakubTabor/Regression/Regression_Project/README.md

 # [Next step: Regression Model](https://github.com/JakubTabor/Regression/blob/main/Regression_Project/Regression_model_on_cupped_data.ipynb)
 # Now when my data is ready i gonna use the OLS Regression model
 * First i write function that will build correlation between all columns
+* I need to know which of my columns have the strongest correlation, so it will return me columns with more than 80%